 And so I’d like you to share your stories about when you’ve actually prevented that so we can start to become empowered and training ourselves to not let this happen in the future.

 So tip number one is the unwanted hug.
 Someone is coming toward you and you don’t want to hug them you step back and you extend your hand so you have to have a little bit of awareness to do this so you want to make sure when you’re in a social or work situation to be to insert to notice your physical boundaries like how close is a person because you really you want to maintain that what we call in Aikido “maiai” which is harmonious distance, whatever that is for you.

-So step back offer your hand shake the hand.
+So to prevent a hug step back offer your hand to shake their hand.
 And also you know this is an important thing in terms of meeting someone exactly in the middle.
 So you don’t want to be too squished up or extended too far into the future.
 So you meet in the middle and your energy is exactly aligned so you’re connecting in a way that’s equal.

 That’s tip number one.
-Tip number two is, let’s imagine somebody starts to come in toward you, you can use humor you can say, “Oh I’ve never been a hugger!”
-And again you’re stepping back, then what you want to do is not just stand there but move on to the next thing.
+Tip number two to stop a hug is, let’s imagine somebody starts to come in toward you, you can use humor you can say, “Oh I’ve never been a hugger!”
+And again you’re stepping back.
+Then what you want to do is not just stand there but move on to the next thing immediately.
 Again you can extend your hand or you can just start to have a different conversation.
-But that’s the humorous, that’s the sweet, that’s the gentle approach.
+But that’s the humorous, that’s the sweet, that’s the gentle approach to stop a hugger.

 Just like, “Oh gosh I’ve never been a hugger!”
 The woman who told me this said that it always works.